 If you cannot immediately agree everything between yourselves, that does not mean that you need to start talking through lawyers or going to court.
 In these circumstances, you may find that family mediation helps you reach agreement on at least some of your differences.
 You shouldn’t, however, just try to avoid lawyers.
 They understand the law and how it applies to you, so that you are fully informed about your rights.
 There is plenty of information out there and friends willing to give you their opinion, but it is not always reliable.

 If you do end up going to court, you are likely to be required to at least try a mediation information and assessment meeting (MIAM).
 The more you can agree between yourselves, the lower costs will be and the more likely you are to reach an agreement that you both find acceptable.

-You may want to consider using a cut-price online DIY or managed divorce service.
+You may be considering using a cut-price online DIY or managed divorce service.
 Check what you are getting: these typically only cover the paperwork involved in the divorce process rather than helping with negotiating agreement or offering legal advice.
 With DIY providers, you generally complete the forms yourself whereas a managed divorce service completes and files the forms for you using the information you provide.